 The Body-Mind Centering® approach has an almost unlimited number of areas of application.
 It is currently being used by people in movement, dance, yoga, bodywork, somatic studies, physical and occupational therapy, psychotherapy, child development, education, voice, music, art, meditation, athletics and other body-mind disciplines.

-Programs and Courses
+Programs and Immersion Series

-Body-Mind Centering® programs present detailed and specific approaches to the personal embodiment of our cells, our body systems and our developmental patterns and the ways in which all of these interact with our awareness, perception and consciousness.
+Body-Mind Centering® programs and immersion series present detailed and specific approaches to the personal embodiment of our cells, our body systems and our developmental patterns and the ways in which all of these interact with our awareness, perception and consciousness.
 The principles and techniques learned in courses can be used for personal development and for professional enhancement.